shahern004/CRUSTy/Documentation/USAGE.md

 **Error: "Authentication failed: The encryption key is incorrect or the file is corrupted"**

 - Make sure you're using the same key that was used to encrypt the file
-- If using recipient-specific encryption, ensure the correct master key is loaded

 **Error: "Failed to decrypt: Wrong encryption key used"**